-WHEN PHILIP'S DESCENDANT FORBADE POLICE FROM ENTERING AND REFUSED CENSORSHIP, HIS GARDENS BECAME THE EPICENTER OF FREEDOM
+WHEN PHILIP'S DESCENDANT FORBADE POLICE FROM ENTERING HIS GARDENS AND REFUSED CENSORSHIP, PALAIS-ROYAL BECAME THE EPICENTER OF FREEDOM

-Reading the newspapers at Palais-Royal, engraving by Louis Léopold Boilly, 1829 / zoom
+Lecture des journaux [Reading the newspapers] au Palais-Royal, engraving by Louis Léopold Boilly, 1829 / zoom

 And less intellectual activities flourished: